HOW TO GET DEODORANT STAINS OUT OF SHIRTS IN 5 STEPS

 WHAT CAUSES DEODORANT STAINS?

+The most commonly caused deodorant stains happen when white, chalky streaks from the product transfer onto your clothes while you’re dressing.
+But there are other types of stains.
 Aluminum is one of the main ingredients in most antiperspirants.
 It limits the flow of sweat in your underarms and reduces bacteria that can cause bad odors.
-When you combine aluminum salts with proteins like sweat, as well as other skin oils and laundry detergent, it can cause reactions that typically create white streaks and sometimes yellow stains on your clothes.
+When you combine aluminum salts with proteins like sweat, as well as other skin oils and laundry detergent, it can cause reactions that sometimes create yellow stains on your clothes.

 CAN YOU GET DEODORANT STAINS OUT OF A SHIRT?

 It is possible to remove deodorant stains from your clothing, though some stains may be more stubborn than others.
 Reading your shirt’s garment label will help you understand what products or treatments to use without damaging your clothing.
-However, changing the type of deodorant you use may help prevent stains altogether.
+However, sometimes it’s also a matter of using less product or waiting a bit to let the deodorant dry before getting dressed.

 Underarm stains can change the appearance of your clothes.
 Whether you’re wearing your favorite casual shirts or preparing your work attire, you shouldn’t have to worry about unsightly stains.
 With this step-by-step guide you’ll be able to wear your favorite items with confidence.